-In case you’re not in the loop Chayote is a small green edible pear shaped vegetable that’s commonly eaten in the Caribbean and Asian.
-Although it can be eaten raw I’m quite partial to boiling it and adding it to soup but as of lately I’ve been experimenting a lot more courtesy of being a food blogger.
+In case you're not in the loop Chayote is a small green edible pear shaped fruit, although it's eaten like a vegetable that's commonly eaten in the Caribbean and Asia.

-You see the best thing about blogging is experimenting, granted it can be quite exhausting doing lots of trial and plenty of error, trust me the emphasis is more on error that anything else BUT…… the ability to tap into your creative side speak volumes.
+You see the best thing about blogging is experimenting, granted it can be quite exhausting doing lots of trial and plenty of error, trust me the emphasis is more on error than anything else BUT the ability to tap into your creative side speak volumes.

-For instance this roasted christophine recipe was effortless, how it came about was purely through looking at alternative methods to eating cho cho.
+For instance this roasted cho cho recipe was effortless, how it came about was purely through looking at alternative methods to eating cho cho.
 As I said before, I usually boil it, now I roast and even stir fry it.